 Keep in mind that the all-inclusive resorts are designed to get you to stay there.
 You spend a lot of money to stay and it includes all your food and drink, so it can be hard to justify going into town to go out.
 Plus, you’ll end up spending quite a bit of time and money getting around.

 On the plus side, the all-inclusive resorts are great for a bit of R&R. You’ve got everything you need right there – beach, pool, gym, spa, etc. – plus several restaurants and bars.
-Resort staff can also help you arrange tours and transportation, although they charge a higher price than most.
+Resort staff can also help you arrange tours and transportation to the Cancun Airport, although they charge a higher price than most.

 Staying in town puts you close to all the action.
 Thanks to 5th Avenue, Playa del Carmen is a very walkable city.
 This long pedestrian-only street is full of hotels, shops, travel agents, restaurants, bars, and more.
 Everything you need for a great vacation can easily be found here.